thijsfranck/courageous-comets/docs/contributor-guide/architecture-design.md

 | `sentiment_compound` | Number | The compound sentiment score of the message.                     |
 | `embedding`          | Vector | The vector representation of the message.                        |

-Messages are keyed by namespace prefix combined with the `guild_id` and the `message_id`.
+Messages are keyed by a namespace prefix combined with the `guild_id` and the `message_id`.
 This combination ensures that messages can always be uniquely identified within the context of a guild.

-The fields with type`Tag` can be efficiently used for keyword search and filtering.
+The fields with type `Tag` can be efficiently used for keyword search and filtering.
 This way we can quickly retrieve, filter and aggregate messages based on the context of an interaction, such as a user, channel, or guild.

 The `embedding` field is used to store the vector representation of the message.
 This field is used for